jonddd/NTU_SC1015_Project/README.md

 # NTU_SC1015_Project

 ## About
-This is a Mini-Project for SC1015 (Introduction to Data Science And Artificial Intelligence) which focuses on.
+This is a Mini-Project for SC1015 (Introduction to Data Science And Artificial Intelligence) which focuses on a Student's Academic Performance.
 For detailed walkthrough, please view the source code in order from: <br>
 1. Data Extraction
 2. Data Visualisation
 3. Clustering Patterns